 Why are hedgerows so important?

-Now, with just over 450,000km of hedgerow left in the UK, it’s vital that we begin protecting and replanting our hedgerows both at home, and on our farmland.
+It's taken a lot of work to bring them back.
+With an estimated half a million miles of hedgerow back in the UK, it’s still vital that we protect and replant our hedgerows both at home and on our farmland.
 Learn more about the amazing benefits that hedges provide and how you can help to protect them.

 Benefits of hedgerows